ibm-cloud-architecture/refarch-cloudnative-wfd/minikube_readme.md

 ```
 ## Running the application

-1. To get the application code, please complete the [pre-requisites](README.md#pre-requisites) outlined in the main [README](README.md) for the Java MicroProfile version of this What's For Dinner application.
+1. To get the application code, please complete the [pre-requisites](README.md#pre-requisites) outlined in the main [README](README.md) for the Java MicroProfile version of What's For Dinner application.
 In summary, you must have cloned all the application's components' GitHub repositories and built them up.

 If you do so, by the end you will have the following directory structure.